dreadnaught-dev/laramie-docs/installation.md

 <a name="kicking-tires"></a>
 ## Trying things out

 If you'd like to try Laramie out, [Homestead](https://laravel.com/docs/homestead) should work (although it's untested).
-If you have [Docker](https://docs.docker.com/engine/installation/) installed, the following `docker-compose.yml` file should get you started as well (add it to the root of the project and then run `docker-compose up`:
+Alternatively, if you have [Docker](https://docs.docker.com/engine/installation/) installed, the following `docker-compose.yml` file should be enough to get you started (add it to the root of the project and then run `docker-compose up`).
+Note that this method is more advanced.
+See the page on [running with Docker](/docs/{{version}}/docker) for more details.

 ``` yaml
 version: '3'